ateamjkr/posts/ctf/starctf-oh-my-socket-solution.md

 ## Overview

-In this challenge we are given a URL to an upload function on a webserver as long with the IP addresses of the webserver, a client and a server.
+In this challenge we are given a URL to an upload function on a webserver along with the IP addresses of the webserver, a client and a server.

 All three "machines" are built as docker containers running on dedicated and fixed IP addresses: